slightknack/slightknack.dev/content/gallery/covid.md

 </div>

 Towards the middle of the COVID pandemic, I was doing hybrid learning.
 We had a skeleton wearing a mask in the art room for whatever reason: an interesting subject for a sketch, so I sketched it.

-In retrospect, I was fairly frusturated about going to school one week, and being online the next.
-The cases were still climbing at an increasing rate, and mortality wasn't getting any better (this was still before the vaccine).
-It felt like the pandemic would never end.
-(As I'm writing this one-and-a-half years later, the COVID-19 pandemic still hasn't ended, but we've got other things on our plate now).